FettLol/FettLolUtilMod/README.md

   - This can be used together with our craftable Spawner blocks to create custom mob farms.
 - Villagers will follow players carrying an Emerald Block.
 Take note, however, that they are easilly distracted and **will** flee if mobs scare them while following you.
-- Mob Spawners can be disabled by powering them with Redstone.
 - When enchanted with *Infinity*, bows no longer require you to have an arrow in your inventory to fire.
 - Guardians have a (small) chance to spawn in all oceans, not just around Ocean Monuments.
 - The *Infinity* and *Mending* enchantments can coexist on bows.